 TTM: trailing 12 months

-There are currently 980,245 The Timken Company shares held short by investors – that's known as The Timken Company's "short interest".
-This figure is 23% down from 1.3 million last month.
+There are currently 1.2 million The Timken Company shares held short by investors – that's known as The Timken Company's "short interest".
+This figure is 3.3% up from 1.1 million last month.

 There are a few different ways that this level of interest in shorting The Timken Company shares can be evaluated.

 The Timken Company's "short interest ratio" (SIR) is the quantity of The Timken Company shares currently shorted divided by the average quantity of The Timken Company shares traded daily (recently around 559644.49760766).
 The Timken Company's SIR currently stands at 2.09.
 In other words for every 100,000 The Timken Company shares traded daily on the market, roughly 2090 shares are currently held short.

 However The Timken Company's short interest can also be evaluated against the total number of The Timken Company shares, or, against the total number of tradable The Timken Company shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case The Timken Company's short interest could be expressed as 0.02% of the outstanding shares (for every 100,000 The Timken Company shares in existence, roughly 20 shares are currently held short) or 0.0161% of the tradable shares (for every 100,000 tradable The Timken Company shares, roughly 16 shares are currently held short).